-Use of all prior and concomitant medications for the treatment of CD, from the diagnosis of disease until the EOS visit, will be recorded in both the source documents and the eCRF (Section 6.5.20).
+Use of all prior and concomitant medications for the treatment of UC, from the diagnosis of disease until the EOS visit, will be recorded in both the source documents and the eCRF (Section 6.4.21).

-5.8.1 Azathioprine or 6-Mercaptopurine, Methotrexate
+5.8.1 Azathioprine, or 6-Mercaptopurine, Methotrexate

-Immunomodulators such as AZA, 6-MP, MTX will be allowed if patients have maintained stable doses for at least 8 weeks prior to first administration of the study drug (Day 0) (Section 4.2).
+Immunomodulators such as AZA, or 6-MP, or MTX will be allowed if patients have maintained stable doses for at least 8 weeks prior to first administration of the study drug (Day 0) (Section 4.2).